Jobhdez/pine/README.md

 a compiler in development  ...

+So far this lowers:
+- if expressions
+- while loops
+- assignments
+- addition
+- tuples

 ## Example
 The following is the most complex expression that I have tested.
 Note the the dummy arguments.
 Will fix that later.